 - Request a hearing with the Adjudication Division of the Labor Commission

 You may represent yourself throughout this process, but many claimants choose to have an attorney help with following procedures, preparing evidence, and representing you against the insurance company's attorneys.

 Unfortunately, workers' compensation hearings and procedures can be complicated and time-consuming, adding to the pain of your injury.
 If you don't stick to the rules, your benefits could be reduced or barred altogether.
-Learn more about these requirements and your potential benefits by receiving a free claim evaluation from a local attorney who has experience with Utah's workers' compensation laws and can guide you through the process of getting workers' comp benefits.
+Learn more about these requirements and your potential benefits by speaking to a local personal injury attorney who has experience with Utah's workers' compensation laws and can guide you through the process of getting workers' comp benefits.

 Contact a qualified attorney.